 Elmer Bernstein– The Ten Commandments.
 The Magnificent Seven.
 Need I say more?
 Elmer’s a legend, right up there with Goldsmith and Williams.
 I was stupid enough to ignore his iconic music for years.

 Danny Elfman– You might know him better as “the guy who scores Tim Burton movies”.
 It’s a honest statement.
 Elfman’s career has become intertwined with the dark and strange.
 That’s okay, because his music proves that wonderful themes and melodies can be found in some strange settings- from The Nightmare Before Christmas to Batman.
+He’s also proven he can work outside of Burton’s settings too, writing scores for Spider-Man and various other movies.

 Alan Silvestri– A talented composer and owner of a vineyard, Silvestri’s given movie-goers theme after theme to hum along.
 Along with Menken, Goldsmith and Williams, some of the movie themes we know best (Back to the Future, Forrest Gump, The Avengers) were written by him.